CansuDincer/BEstimate/README.md

 GNU Affero General Public License for more details.

 ## Further Disclaimer
+This tool is for research purposes and not for clinical use.
 For policies regarding the underlying data, please also refer to:
 - [Ensembl terms and conditions](https://www.ensembl.org/info/about/legal/code_licence.html#:~:text=Subject%20to%20the%20terms%20and,the%20Work%20and%20such%20Derivative)
 - [Uniprot terms and conditions](https://www.uniprot.org/help/license#:~:text=We%20make%20no%20warranties%20regarding,by%20patents%20or%20other%20rights.)